safrrhmn/jdbc-auth/README.md

-# JDBC AUTH Example with Spring boot and Basic Auth
+# JDBC Auth Example with Spring boot and Basic Auth
 A Spring Boot Project with Basic Auth Example

 ## TODO